Nonparametric Statistical Inference via Metric Distribution Function in Metric Spaces: MDF based statistical methods

-It is very convenient to utilize the MDF to measure the mutual dependence because of the definition of the MDF in product metric spaces.
-Following the Hoeffding dependence paradigm \citep{hoeffding1948independence}, we integrate the difference between the joint MDF associated with $\mathbf{X}$ and the product of marginal MDFs associated with $X_k$'s.
-We then obtain our metric association measure:
+It is very convenient to utilize the MDF to measure mutual dependence because of the definition of the MDF in product metric spaces.
+Following Hoeffding's dependence paradigm \citep{hoeffding1948independence}, we integrate the difference between the joint MDF associated with $\mathbf{X}$ and the product of marginal MDFs associated with $X_k$'s.
+We then obtain our metric association (MA) measure: